-In layman language, Hyperlocal Marketing is targeting customers in a very specific area which generally has geographical restrictions.
+In layman’s language, hyperlocal social media marketing is targeting customers in a very specific area which generally has geographical restrictions.
 One can target an area which is far from their current location or which is close at a distance of a few blocks or streets.

 Benefits of Hyperlocal Marketing

-These near-me searches have become extremely popular over time, with data from Google showing 130% y-o-y increase between 2014-2015.
-Post that, everything from post offices to new years celebrations was searched by Google users.
+These near-me searches have become extremely popular over time, with data from Google showing a 130% y-o-y increase between 2014-2015.
+Post that, everything from post offices to new years celebrations were searched by Google users.

-Where objectives are concerned, the key purpose of hyperlocal marketing is to drive footfall to physical locations and leverage near-me searches, which garner strong commercial intent.
-Apparently, the keywords that users use to search can be used to generate leads and drive pay per click for businesses.
+Where objectives are concerned, the key purpose of hyperlocal advertising is to drive footfall to physical locations and leverage near-me searches, which garner strong commercial intent.
+Apparently, the keywords that users use to search can be used to generate leads and drive pay-per-click for businesses.